sarunas-zilinskas/ansible-learning/README.md

 `-v` parameter defines the verbosity level.
 Max level is `-vvvv` which stands for `very very very verbose`.
 Most of the times you would want `-vv` or in case you are really deep into some crap then use `-vvv`.
 ### Who do I talk to? ###

-* Šarūnas Žilinskas, DevOps engineer: sarunas@zenitech.co.uk
+* Šarūnas Žilinskas, DevOps engineer: sar.zilinskas@gmail.com